-Studies show that biological factors, such as genetics and brain chemistry, and environmental factors, such as stress and parenting styles, together play a role in mood and behavior.
+Studies show that biological factors, such as genetics and brain chemistry, and environmental factors, such as stress and parenting styles, together play a role in mood and behaviour.
 Some emerging research on gene-environment interactions, for example, is helping us understand why some children go on to develop emotional and behavioral disturbances when exposed to difficult environments, while others do not.
 This evidence suggests that genes sometimes moderate the impact of environmental “pathogens,” such as physical maltreatment, on the risk for developing mental health disorders.
 The evidence also suggests that positive environments sometimes moderate the impact of a genetic predisposition to mental illness.
 Despite these data, however, we are a long way from knowing whether a particular child’s disorder could have been prevented by providing a better environment.

 Contrary to popular belief, there are no bright lines between normal and pathological behavior nor between disorders that share symptoms (such as attention deficit-hyperactivity disorder (ADHD), mood disorder, conduct disorder, and oppositional defiant disorder).
 This does not mean that psychiatric disorders are not real or do not demand attention.
 It does, however, help to explain why there can be disagreement about whether a particular child has a disorder and which particular disorder it is.